bioAI-Oslo/RegDNNs/README.md

 #### Loss Landscape Visualization
 This is an advanced visualization technique that plots the loss function as a landscape or surface plot.
 Regularization can significantly impact the shape of this landscape, potentially making it smoother and more convex, which can make optimization easier.
 However, these visualizations can be computationally intensive to create and may require sophisticated techniques to interpret.

+#### Saliency Maps
+A saliency map is a simple, yet effective method for understanding which parts of the image contribute most significantly to a neural network's decision.
+It is created by calculating the gradient of the output category with respect to the input image.
+This gradient is then visualized as a heatmap overlaying the original image, with high-gradient regions indicating important areas for the model's decision.
+The intuition behind this is that the gradient measures how much a small change in each pixel's intensity would affect the final prediction.
+So, large gradient values suggest important pixels.

+#### Grad-CAM (Gradient-weighted Class Activation Mapping)
+Grad-CAM is an extension of the CAM technique, which allows us to visualize the important regions in the image for a specific prediction.
+Grad-CAM uses the gradient information flowing into the last convolutional layer of the CNN to understand each neuron’s importance.
+The gradients are global-average-pooled to obtain the neuron importance weights, and a weighted combination of activation maps is used to compute the Grad-CAM heatmap.
+This heatmap indicates important regions in the image for a given target class.

+#### Occlusion Sensitivity
+Occlusion sensitivity is a method that involves systematically occluding different parts of the input image with a grey square (or other "occluder"), and monitoring the effect on the classifier's output.
+The output is then visualized as a heatmap showing how much the classifier's confidence decreased when each region was occluded, highlighting important regions in the input image for the model's decision.